Karel317/VISTA-Vertical-curvature_Identification_from_Sensor-fused_Telemetry_and_AHN/README.md

-# VERVE - Vertical-Curvature Estimation from Fused Roadway Sensors (LiDAR, IMU, GPS, AHN)
+# VERVE - Vertical-Curvature Estimation from Fused Roadway Sensors on the SenseBike (LiDAR, IMU, GPS, AHN)

 A LiDAR-based curvature detection/calculation pipeline that compares vertical curvature calculation methods and builds the foundation to classify/detect curvature in datasets.